Wednesday, October 8, 2025

 As a game biologist working in Anchorage in the 1970s, let's say I didn't fit the mold.
 Hunting dominated the philosophy of powers to be in the Game Division and any other values of wildlife would take care of itself.
 But, I had become an avid photographer so my values were misaligned with my employer.
 Thus, I took several opportunities to step away from my job including leave without pay or vacation time.

-So for one two-week break I hired on with the US Park Service as a wildlife biologist.
+So for one two-week break I hired on with the US National Park Service as a wildlife biologist.
 I still can't figure how I pulled that off, but there, Rollie and I were assigned the task of documenting caribou calving in an area north of Denali National Park.
 It's an area which President Jimmy Carter later designated as a National Monument in 1978 before legislation added it to the Park under the Alaska National Interest Lands Conservation Act (ANILCA).
 President Carter signed ANILCA into law in December, 1980, just before the end of his term.

 Travel 20 miles north down the Toklat River from the Denali Park Road and you'll come close to our assigned area.
 Incidentally it's not too far from the location of an abandoned school bus on the Stampede Trail where an idealist adventurer, Chris McCandless, later died in 1992 from starvation, possibly brought on by eating poisonous wild-potato seeds.
 The book, Into the Wild by Jon Krakauer documents McCandless's ill-fated adventure.